hagaakihiro/VirtualCBCT/README.md

 "make" produces the execute file "proj.exe".
 Then, execute ./proj.exe [input.txt] ex. ./proj.exe txtfile/FDK_36pro_water20cm.txt
-This products the reprojection data (the filename is defined in input file).
+This products the reprojection data (the output filename is defined in input file).
-The datatype of the projection image is a 32-bit real, 400 × 400 (1 mm resolution) in the default geometory.
+The datatype of the projection image is a 32-bit real, 400 × 400 (1-mm resolution) in the default geometory.

 ## 2: For use of FDK reconstruction code